The impact of spatial biology on biomarker research

 Results delivered: A summary power point slide deck generated from PhenoCycler processor with experimental details.
 Stitched tiff images for each individual signal, as well as composite images, are uploaded into HALO for viewing, qualitative and single cell level quantitative analysis.
 Tile by tile raw or processed images are delivered upon request.

-Data Analysis: For basic analysis, CPTR recommends HALO (IndicaLabs) image analysis software for area, single cell level and spatial analysis.
+Data Analysis: For basic analysis, SpITR recommends HALO (IndicaLabs) image analysis software for area, single cell level and spatial analysis.
 The cloud version of the software is available for investigators through CBIIT and includes AI enabled tools for tissue classifications and cellular/nuclear segmentation.
-CPTR staff provides guidelines and can direct users to training resources for PhenoCycler image analysis.
-Single cell level quantitative data can be exported as csv files for further analysis in any third-party software and/or NIDAP (link) for further analysis.
+SpITR staff provides guidelines and can direct users to training resources for PhenoCycler image analysis.
+Single cell level quantitative data can be exported as csv files for further analysis in any third-party software.

-If interested in PhenoCycler-Fusion 2.0 technology for a project: The first step is to contact the facility at kedein@mail.nih.gov and briefly describe the project.
-Next, we will schedule a meeting to discuss your needs, clarifying the sample type, number and antibody panel needed and ask you to submit a project proposal at https://cptr.ccr.cancer.gov/projm/.
+If interested in PhenoCycler-Fusion 2.0 technology for a project: For questions and to discuss new projects please contact us via our group email: CCRSPITR@mail.nih.gov Next, we will schedule a meeting to discuss your needs, clarifying the sample type, number and antibody panel needed and ask you to submit a project proposal at https://spitr.ccr.cancer.gov/projm/.
 Upon project approval you will be asked to fill out the sample submission form and prepare the samples.

 Advantages of PhenoCycler-Fusion 2.0 Technology